23 Things to Do On Daufuskie Island:

 #8 Visit Daufuskie Island Wine & Woodworks.
 Here, boat builder Mike Loftus handcrafts small wooden specialty boats in his beautiful state-of-the-art timber framed workshop.
 Attached to this workshop is a store where specialty wines, beer, and gifts can be purchased.
 Mike is usually open Saturday afternoons, so come by and see what he is working on!

-Visit the First Union African Baptist Church which was built in 1884.
+Visit historic First Union African Baptist Church on Daufuskie which was built in 1884, one of the most simple and beautiful churches you will ever see!
 FUABC is the only active church on Daufuskie and is one of the most beautiful historic churches you will ever see.
 Church services run every Sunday at 10am.

 #11 Visit Mary Fields School which was immortalized by Pat Conroy in his first best selling book, The Water Is Wide which was also made in to a movie called Conrack, starring John Voight.